Quercus shumardii – Shumard Oak

 The Shumard Oak (Quercus shumardii) is a large, majestic deciduous tree.
 It is native to the bottomlands of the southeastern United States and can often be found growing alongside streams, swamps, and lakes.
 This tree is a similar species to the Scarlet Oak (Quercus coccinea).

-The growth habit of the Shumard Oak is rounded but narrower than many other oak species, with an open crown.
+The growth habit of this oak is rounded but narrower than many other oak species, with an open crown.
 It grows to a height of 40-60 feet tall with a spread of 30-40 feet.

 The Shumard Oak tree is a member of the group of red oaks.
 Characteristic sharp bristles grow on the leaf lobes of these oaks.
 They also have acorns that develop after two growing seasons and mature in the spring.